 Look away from this particular shiny object.

-A lot of the discussions around these tools are going to play on your insecurities as a writer (we all have them - any writer who says they don't is lying to themselves).
+A lot of the discussions around these tools are going to play on your insecurities as a writer.
+We all have them - writers who say they don't are lying to themselves.
 AI writers are not better than you precisely because they are not you.

 There are better ways for you to improve your confidence in your own writing.
 Ways that are ethical and that leave your personal integrity intact.
 What are they?
 Work with a writing coach like me.
 Or hire a proofreader like Emma Hewlett.

-If you have concerns about your writing, I'd love it if you booked a 'Let's talk about writing' chat with me.
+If you have concerns about your writing, I can help.
+I'd love it if you booked a 'Let's talk about writing' chat with me.
 These are free 20-minute chats that give you the time and space to ask your writing questions.
-They are absolutely not sales calls - in fact, I'll only discuss how you can work with me if you ask me to do so.
+They are absolutely not sales calls.
+In fact, I'll only discuss how you can work with me if you ask me to do so.
 You can book one here: